 Founded a generation later, the Krewe of Rex organizes one of Mardi Gras’s most popular parades.
 Leveraging the Latin word for king (which is, you guessed it, rex), this krewe crowned its first King of Carnival back in 1872 when Russian Grand Duke Alexis Romanov was in attendance.
 There is a tight connection between Mistick Krewe of Comus and the Rex Organization.
 In fact, the two krewes hold their annual balls together on Mardi Gras night.

-Pro Tip: Although every parade is amazing in its own way, locals say that the krewes of Orpheus, Bacchus, and Endymion (also known as the three super krewes) are the most detailed, humongous, and extravagant of all Mardi Gras parades.
+Sage Advice: Although every parade is amazing in its own way, locals say that the krewes of Orpheus, Bacchus, and Endymion (also known as the three super krewes) are the most detailed, humongous, and extravagant of all Mardi Gras parades.